arvigeus/AZ-204/Case Studies/AD Application Manifest.md

-# Case Study: AD Application Manifest
+# Case Study: Entra ID Application Manifest

 Contoso Corp is a multinational company that has recently decided to move its applications to Azure.
 The company has a web application that is used by both employees and external vendors.
 The application is registered in Microsoft Entra ID.